Jean-Jacques Olier: Founder of Ville-Marie in New France

 Olier was always the missionary, with a global outlook.
 His zeal led to his helping in the foundation of the Society of Our Lady of Montreal.
-The society organized the establishment of the colony of Fort Ville-Marie in New France, the nucleus of the modern city of Montreal.
+The society organised the establishment of the colony of Fort Ville-Marie in New France, the nucleus of the modern city of Montreal.
 The Sulpicians undertook their first overseas mission at the colony in 1657, and eventually were given the control of the seigneury of much of the colony.

 Later life

 Olier suffered a stroke in February 1652.
 He resigned his pastorate into the hands of Abbé de Bretonvilliers and, when he regained sufficient strength, on the orders of his physicians he visited various spas of Europe in search of health, as well as making many pilgrimages.
 On his return to Paris, his old energy and enthusiasm reasserted themselves, especially in his warfare against Jansenism.
 A second stroke at Saint-Péray, in September 1653, left him completely paralysed.

 Olier was an influential author.
-Besides letters, which reveal his strength as spiritual director, he wrote four books intended for his parishioners: La journee chretienne (1655), a Catechisme chretien (1656), L'Introduction a la vie et aux vertus chretiennes (1657), and L'Explication des ceremonies de la grande messe de paroisse (1657).
-These books, written in the years immediately before his death, are all the more remarkable as Olier was partially paralyzed at that time.
+Besides letters, which reveal his strength as spiritual director, he wrote four books intended for his parishioners: La Journée chrétienne (1655), a Catéchisme chrétien pour la vie intérieure (1656), L'Introduction à la vie et aux vertus chrétiennes (1657), and L'Explication des cérémonies de la Grand' messe de paroisse (1657).
+These books, written in the years immediately before his death, are all the more remarkable as Olier was partially paralysed at that time.

 Olier's last years were full of intense suffering, both bodily and mental, which he bore with the utmost sweetness and resignation.
 His visions and his mysticism caused the Jansenists to ridicule him as a visionary; but they, as well as others, acknowledged his sanctity.
 His numerous ascetical writings show him a profound master of spiritual doctrine.
 His friend Vincent de Paul was with him at his death.

 Olier was buried in the Church of St. Sulpice.
 When the interior of the church was destroyed during the French Revolution, his remains were lost.
 Only his heart, removed per the customs of the day, is preserved in the Sulpician seminary in Issy-les-Moulineaux.
-He is the author of mystical writings.

-Attempt at canonization
+Attempt at canonisation

-Diocesan attempts to canonize Olier were introduced in Paris and Montreal between 1865 and 1867, but the Vatican did not proceed with the cause.
+Diocesan attempts to canonise Olier were introduced in Paris and Montreal between 1865 and 1867, but the Vatican did not proceed with the cause.
 Vincent de Paul regarded Olier as a saint.
 Writing to Mademoiselle d' Aubrai on 26 July 1660, just two months before his own death, Vincent de Paul stated that he had "asked God for great graces through the intercession of M. Olier."
-Church historian, Frederick William Faber, in his "Growth in Holiness" (Baltimore ed., p.
+Church historian, Frederick William Faber, in his Growth in Holiness (Baltimore ed., p.
 376) says of him: "Of all the uncanonized servants of God whose lives I have read, he most resembles a canonized Saint."